 - Best Time to Visit: Early morning for a peaceful experience and cooler temperatures.

-- Food/Drinks: A great little cafe and eatery is on-site.
+- Food/Drinks: A cafe eatery is available on-site.

 Historical and Cultural Aspects: